 We recommend avoiding this product line altogether.

-The top positive review from a verified purchaser comes from a user named “Isabella Ellis” who claims that the product and flavors are high-quality:
+The top positive review from a verified purchaser comes from a user named “Isabella Ellis” who gives the product a 5/5 star rating, and claims that the flavors are high-quality:

 “I never really liked flavor water in the past, but I was pleasantly surprised and I love waterdrop!
 The flavors are such a great range so there is something for everyone, and the water bottle is really nice and high quality.
 If you are looking for a new flavored water or a replacement for juice or tea, this is a perfect choice!

 “I initially intended to describe each flavor individually…however they mostly ended up giving me the same impression.
 The flavors just don’t feel like they are meant to be together for me.
-Additionally, there are MUCH more affordable options available.
-This is great if you have a huge budget to play with and enjoy weakly flavored and essentially unsweetened awkward tea…but if that’s not what you’re into then this probably isn’t for you.
-I would never pay for this and honestly regret taking the tax value hit for it.”
+Additionally, there are MUCH more affordable options available."

 Pros and Cons of Waterdrop

-Here’s a quick takeaway on the pros and cons of Waterdrop as a brand in our opinion.
+Here are the pros and cons of Waterdrop in our opinion:

 Pros: